 Yana Skakun

-The most common makeup mistake for photoshoots is underestimating how much is needed.
-Cameras and editing software interpret makeup differently from the human eye.
-Features that appear defined in the mirror — brow shape, lip colour, eye definition — can become muted in photographs, particularly outdoor photographs in natural light.
-The general rule is to apply makeup that's slightly more emphasised than everyday wear: bolder brow definition, stronger lip colour, more blended eye shadow than you'd normally use for the office.
+The most common makeup mistake I see before a photoshoot is underestimating how much definition is actually needed.
+Cameras and editing software interpret makeup quite differently from the human eye.
+Features that appear perfectly well defined in the bathroom mirror — brow shape, lip colour, eye definition — can become muted and washed out in photographs, especially outdoor photographs taken in natural light.
+The general rule I give clients is to apply makeup that is slightly more emphasised than everyday wear: bolder brow definition, a stronger lip colour, more thoroughly blended eye shadow than you would normally use for the office.

-The opposite mistake — dramatically theatrical makeup designed for stage performance or editorial fashion — can also be problematic if it reads as costume rather than genuine personal presentation.
-Unless you're creating deliberately stylised editorial images, the goal is to look like an enhanced version of yourself, not a character with face paint.
+The opposite mistake, dramatically theatrical makeup designed for stage performance or editorial fashion, can be just as problematic if it ends up reading as costume rather than a genuine, if enhanced, version of yourself.
+Unless you are deliberately going for a stylised editorial look, which is a legitimate choice for certain sessions, the goal is to look like the best version of your everyday self, not a different person entirely.

-Well-prepared, moisturised skin photographs better than skin that is dry or flaky.
-If you don't normally moisturise, start in the days before your session.
-Foundation with SPF ingredients can produce a slightly white-cast effect in photographs taken with flash — if your session includes any flash photography, consider a non-SPF foundation or a physical SPF applied before foundation.
+Well-prepared, properly moisturised skin photographs noticeably better than skin that is dry or flaky, and this is one of the easiest things to get right with a little advance planning.
+If you do not normally moisturise daily, it is worth starting in the days before your session rather than relying on a single application the morning of.
+Foundation containing SPF ingredients can sometimes produce a slightly white cast in photographs taken with flash — if your session includes any flash photography, it is worth considering a non-SPF foundation, or applying a physical SPF product separately underneath, before your usual foundation.

-Avoid heavy shimmer products on the high points of the face (forehead, nose, cheekbones) if your session is in bright sunlight — shimmer amplifies harsh highlights and can make skin look sweaty rather than glowing.
-Matte or subtle satin finishes photograph more reliably outdoors in full sun.
+It is also worth avoiding heavy shimmer products on the high points of the face — forehead, nose, cheekbones — if your session is taking place in bright sunlight.
+Shimmer tends to amplify harsh highlights in direct light and can make skin look sweaty rather than genuinely glowing.
+Matte or subtle satin finishes photograph far more reliably outdoors in full sun, and I generally recommend them over dewy or heavily illuminated finishes for daytime outdoor sessions specifically.

-Your hair should be freshly washed and styled the day of the session, but avoid wash-and-go if your hair doesn't stay in place naturally — fresh hair that's been blow-dried smooth or properly styled photographs much better than hair that moves into disorder within 30 minutes of preparation.
-Products with strong hold are appropriate; matte textures photograph more naturally than very shiny serums or oils in bright sunlight.
+Your hair should be freshly washed and styled on the day of the session, but it is worth avoiding a wash-and-go approach if your hair does not naturally stay in place well on its own.
+Fresh hair that has been blow-dried smooth or properly styled photographs far better than hair that starts to move into disorder within thirty minutes of getting ready.
+Products with a stronger hold are entirely appropriate for a photoshoot; matte textures tend to photograph more naturally than very shiny serums or oils, particularly in bright sunlight where shine can catch the light in unflattering ways.

 Yana Skakun